 items in the mulched area are old, painted fire

-that the city has removed from service
+hydrants that the city has removed from service

-city.
+elsewhere in the city.
 "Fire Hydrant Forest" is just

-another way the city
+another way the city creatively takes advantage

-available to it.
+of—and recycles—resources available to it.

 Coupled with taking a new look at land already on-hand, be sure to take full advantage of what may be less-obvious opportunities to acquire open space.
 Northlake is creating a bike path along a local creek using flood-mitigation funds to acquire houses and by negotiating with developers of industrial properties.

 "Developers are always looking for zoning changes, permit fee waivers, tax breaks or other concessions," Sherwin says.
 "That's a perfect time to ask for donations of easements or property that can benefit the community and may not be attractive to the developer.
 In one case we got the developer to move its retention pond to a place where it was perfect to create a bike path around it.
 In another, the city received a donation of 26 acres of flood plain."

 Northlake is not alone among older Chicago suburbs that are finding ways to expand their open space, even without large tracts of available open space.
 Last year, the Bolingbrook Park District seized an opportunity when a local church acquired a parcel of land in a neighborhood that had no parks within walking distance.
 It retained outside conservation and real estate professionals to negotiate with three adjacent landowners who could provide additional street frontage for the site.
 The park district and church are jointly developing a park there.